ChristianBirchler/ticket-tagger-analysis/README.md

 data_set-pandas-balanded-stopword-porter | 0.775 | 0.789 | 0.810  | 0.757 | 0.639
 data_set-pandas-balanded-stopword-snowball | 0.787 | 0.784 | 0.813 | 0.758 | 0.638

+## Discussion
+- interpretations: what do the results mean?
+- implications: why do the results matter?
+- limitations: what can't the results tell us?
+- recommendations: what practical actions or scientific studies should follow?

+## Conclusion